Apr 30, 2026

 In high-traffic cities, e-bikes can be faster than cars and cheaper than paying for gas and parking.

-Fast, polite, and accurate delivery = higher ratings = more tips.
-Even a small bump in your tip rate adds up over 25+ deliveries a week.
+Fast, polite and accurate delivery means higher ratings and more tips.
+Even a small bump in your tip rate adds up over 25 or more deliveries a week.

 Use an app like Stride or Everlance to log mileage and costs.
-Tracking ensures you know your real profit (and helps with tax deductions).
-The IRS allows a per-mile deduction, updated each year.
+Tracking ensures you know your real profit and helps with per-mile tax deductions.

-Treat DoorDash like a mini business, not a casual gig.
-Analyze which orders are profitable, invest in gear (like insulated bags), and strategize your schedule.
+Treat DoorDash like a mini business, not a casual side gig.
+Analyze which orders are profitable, invest in gear, like insulated bags and strategize your schedule.

-Often $2–$10 in base pay plus tips, depending on distance and demand, but this can vary.
+You can typically get $2 to $10 in base pay plus tips, depending on distance and demand.

-Varies, but generally, plan on about 25–34 hours weekly if you want to make $500.
+Plan on about 25 to 34 hours weekly if you want to make $500.

 Food tends to move faster, but groceries can bring larger orders and tips.

-You can make $300–$700 a week and even potentially more depending on hours, location, and strategy.
+You can make $300 to $700 a week and even potentially more depending on hours, location and strategy.

 Stephen Milioti